-- 3. She turned quickly and left without a word. - 4.
-The car had crashed before John knew what hit him. - 5.
-A waiting wolf crouched beyond the bend in the road. - 6.
-The fierce wind howled loudly throughout the stormy night. - 7.
-Rover would surely die without food and water. - 8.
+3. She turned quickly and left without a word.
+4. The car had crashed before John knew what hit him.
+5. A waiting wolf crouched beyond the bend in the road.
+6. The fierce wind howled loudly throughout the stormy night.
+7. , 8.
 We were stuffed into the small car like packed sardines.

-Today you will practice writing sentences that begin with a prepositional phrase.

-- A. Complete the sentences below.
-Notice that each one begins with a prepositional phrase. - B. Complete the sentences below.
-Notice that each one begins with a preposition.
+Complete the sentences below.
+Notice that each one begins with a prepositional phrase .
+Across the lake, 1.
+Across the lake, 2.
+Without any help, 3.
+Upon reaching safety, 4.
+From dusk to dawn, 5.
+Inside the makeshift shelter, B. Complete the sentences below.
+Notice that each one begins with a preposition .
 (Hint: finish the prepositional phrase before completing the rest of the sentence.
 Don't forget the comma!)